dennisjackson/heliotorrent/docs/spec.md

 Tile torrents SHOULD be named descriptively, for example by including the log name and covered entry range.

-Tile torrents SHOULD advertise at least one WebSeed URL, as described below.
+Tile torrents SHOULD advertise at least one WebSeed URL, as described in the section below below.

 Tile torrents MUST support the BitTorrent v1 protocol.
 Tile torrents SHOULD support the BitTorrent v2 protocol.